santos-404/stormy/README.md

 View all your passwords stored in stormy, you can filter by a service.

     ```bash
+    stormy list
     stormy list --service [optional-service-name]
+    ```

+7. **Set the path for the database.**
+This command allows you to specify a new path and optionally force the change without confirmation.

+    ```bash
+    stormy set-path
     ```
 ---

 ## ⚙️ Commands Overview